504 Plan vs IEP: What Every Teacher Needs to Know

 One notable difference is that the UK's Graduated Approach (Assess, Plan, Do, Review) is embedded as a required first step before escalating to an EHCP, whereas in the US, MTSS/RTI is widely used but not federally required as a prerequisite for IEP evaluation.
 Understanding how to build SEND-friendly learning environments is central to both systems.
 UK teachers can also benefit from our guide to EHCP annual reviews, which explains the UK equivalent of the IEP annual review process in detail.

-You do not need to be a special education expert to be effective at supporting students with IEPs and 504 Plans.
+You do not need to be a special education expert to be effective at supporting learners with IEPs and 504 Plans.
 You need to know what the plan says, use it consistently, and document what happens.

-Document your implementation.
-Keep a simple log of when and how you provide accommodations.
-This protects you professionally and provides data for the team.
 When an accommodation is not working, your documentation is the evidence the team needs to revise the plan.
-A spreadsheet with dates, accommodation provided, and brief notes on student response is sufficient.
+A spreadsheet with dates, accommodation provided, and brief notes on learner response is sufficient.

 C

 Speak up when accommodations are not working.
 Plans can and should be amended when the data shows a need.
-If a student's extended time accommodation is not helping because the real barrier is reading fluency rather than processing speed, say so.
-Your observations matter.
-Teachers who understand metacognitive strategies can help teams identify whether the barrier is a skill gap, a strategy gap, or an environmental mismatch.
+If a learner's extended time accommodation is not helping because the real barrier is reading fluency rather than processing speed, say so.

 These peer-reviewed studies provide evidence for the accommodation and classification decisions discussed in this guide.
 Each paper is cited in the text above and is accessible via the linked journal.